Noah Hanifin: Calgary Flames

 On June 23, 2018, Hanifin was traded to the Calgary Flames (along with teammate Elias Lindholm) in exchange for Dougie Hamilton, Micheal Ferland, and prospect Adam Fox.
 On August 30, the Flames signed Hanifin to a six-year, $29.7 million contract extension worth $4.95 million annually.

 On February 6, 2021, in a regular-season game against the Edmonton Oilers, Hanifin became the sixth-youngest U.S.-born player to reach the milestone of 400 NHL games played.
 Calgary defeated Edmonton 6–4.

 Vegas Golden Knights

 On March 6, 2024, Hanifin was traded in a three-team deal to the Vegas Golden Knights in exchange for Daniil Miromanov, a first-round draft pick, and a conditional third-round draft pick, while the Philadelphia Flyers received a fifth-round pick from Vegas for retaining half of Hanifin's salary.
 Hanifin later signed an eight-year, $58.8 million extension with Vegas on April 11, 2024.

 International play

-Hanifin has represented the United States internationally at the 2014 U17 World Hockey Challenge, 2014 U18 IIHF World Championships, the 2015 World Junior Championships, the 2016 IIHF World Championship, and the 2017 IIHF World Championship.
+Hanifin has represented the United States internationally at the 2014 U17 World Hockey Challenge, 2014 U18 World Championships, the 2015 World Junior Championships, the 2015 World Championship, and the 2017 World Championship.

+On January 2, 2026, he was named to United States' roster for the 2026 Winter Olympics.